portugueslab/sashimi/README.md

     conda activate sashimi

-After this you have to install two extra dependencies: `pyvisa`:
+After this you have to install an extra dependency: `pyvisa`:

     pip install pyvisa